qdrddr/damien-ai-4friends/mcp/claude-desktop/README.md

 - Via MCP Toolkit from Docker Desktop extension (supports STDIO protocol only)

 #### 3 **Cloud MCP Servers**
 Some online services have native MCP support (e.g. GitHub, Cloudflare).
-But Claude Desktop does not support those, fortunately we can use MCP Proxy to fix that issue.
+But Claude Desktop does not support those, fortunately we can use MCP Proxy such as `mcp-remote` to fix that issue.
 - https://api.githubcopilot.com/mcp/ (streamable-HTTP only, requires Authentication, [read more](https://github.com/github/github-mcp-server))
 - https://docs.mcp.cloudflare.com/sse (SSE transport only, no Auth), see [other Cloudflare's own MCP servers here](https://developers.cloudflare.com/agents/model-context-protocol/mcp-servers-for-cloudflare/).
 - https://mcp.deepwiki.com/sse (SSE transport only, no Auth)